-Figure 4-2-10: UPnP Configuration Screenshot
+Figure 4-2-11: UPnP Configuration Page Screenshot

 Object Description • Mode Indicates the UPnP operation mode.
-Possible modes are: Enabled: Enable UPnP mode operation.
-Disabled: Disable UPnP mode operation.
+Possible modes are: ■ Enabled: Enable UPnP mode operation. ■ Disabled : Disable UPnP mode operation.
 When the mode is enabled, two ACEs are added automatically to trap UPnP related packets to CPU.
-The ACEs are automatically removed when the mode is disabled. • TTL The TTL value is used by UPnP to send SSDP advertisement messages.
-Valid values are in the range of 1 to 255.
+The ACEs are automatically removed when the mode is disabled.
 Advertising Duration The duration, carried in SSDP packets, is used to inform a control point or control points how often it or they should receive a SSDP advertisement message from this switch.
 If a control point does not receive any message within the duration, it will think that the switch no longer exists.
 Due to the unreliable nature of UDP, in the standard it is recommended that such refreshing of advertisements to be done at less than one-half of the advertising duration.
-In the implementation, the switch sends SSDP messages periodically at the interval one-half of the advertising duration minus 30 seconds.
-Valid values are in the range 100 to 86400.
+In the implementa switch sends SSDP messages periodically at the interval one-half of the advertising duration minus 30 seconds.
+Valid values are in the range 100 to 86400. • IP Addressing Mode IP addressing mode provides two ways to determine IP address assignment: Dynamic: Default selection for UPnP.
+UPnP module helps users choosing the IP address of the switch device.
+It finds the first available system IP address.
+Static: User specifies the IP interface VLAN for choosing the IP address of the switch device.
+Static VLAN Interface The index of the specific IP VLAN interface.
+It will only be applied when IP ID Addressing Mode is static.
+Valid configurable values ranges from 1 to 4095.
+Default value is 1.

-Reset : Click to undo any changes made locally and revert to previously saved values.
+Reset: Click to undo any changes made locally and revert to previously saved values.